 Service-related non-driver Vets will not be eligible for repayment of operational equipment.
 Veteran’s with a permanent visual and auditory impairment, service-related loss of hands, arms or legs, will not be eligible.
 It is also required that you submit the necessary information (i.e. valid driver’s license, VAF application for AAE, window sticker etc..)

-Housing grants for disabled Veterans are there to provide for service members and disabled vets to buy or construct an adaptive house or to make or modify an existing house.
-There are two grant programs: Specially Adapted Housing grants, and Special Housing Adaptation grant:
+Housing grants for disabled Veterans are made available to allow service members and disabled vets to buy or construct an adaptive house or to make or modify an existing house.
+There are two grant programs: the Specially Adapted Housing grants and the Special Housing Adaptation grant.

-Special Adapted Housing grants are there to assist Veterans with permanent service-related disabilities to live on their own, and they can be used in these specified ways:
+Special Adapted Housing Grants assist Veterans with permanent service-related disabilities to live on their own, and they can be used in these specified ways:

 - Build a home that is adapted for the veteran